faizanah/secure-webhook/README.md

 ```
 This script will generate the necessary payload, timestamp, and HMAC signature, then send the payload with the required headers to the specified webhook URL.

+## ❯ Conclusion

+Implementing secure webhooks is essential to protect your application from various security threats.
+By verifying the source, validating the payload, and handling events securely, you can ensure that your webhooks are robust and reliable.

+With these steps, you now have a basic implementation of secure webhooks using Node.js.
+Customise the validation and event handling to suit your application's requirements, and you'll be well on your way to secure and efficient webhook integration.